Key Takeaways

 Match the Formula to Your Priorities

 Different formulations serve different needs.
-AREDS2-based supplements target age-related concerns, while broader eye health formulas may include omega-3s or additional antioxidants.
+AREDS2-based supplements are inspired by research on age-related eye health, while broader eye health formulas may include additional antioxidants.
 Consider whether you want comprehensive support or targeted nutrition for specific concerns like screen fatigue or night vision comfort.

 Review the complete ingredient panel, not just the highlighted nutrients.
 Quality supplements provide balanced nutrition without unnecessary excipients, artificial colors, or preservatives that add no health value.